electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/mychanges/_index.md

 ### MY 2023 (from summer 2022)

+- vin nr has O as 10 digit for 2022 model example: WAUZZZGE0**O**B001111

+### Facelift

+It was expected that a new e-tron with increased range would be launched for the 2023 model.
+This has been postponed.
+Probably because of the supply issues in the world.

 This is the first real facelift version of e-tron.

 To make the naming logical Audi has decied to rename it to Audi Q8 e-tron.

-So 2022 will be the last year of Audi e-tron.
+So 2023 will be the last year of Audi e-tron.

 See [Audi Q8 e-tron](../../../models/q8-e-tron) for details about the new model.